Meeting environmental obligations and duties

 If you see or cause an incident that results in or threatens serious or material environmental harm, it is your duty to report it quickly.
 If you cause an incident you must take action to prevent or minimise the harm and report it, in some cases within 24 hours of becoming aware.

-As an operator of a business, read the duty to notify guideline and form for details of:
+Read the duty to notify guideline and form for details of:

 • when the duty to notify applies